Jithin-S-Sunny/A.L.B.I-BLAST-output-parser/README.md

 #### To convert BLAST+ output file into FASTA file

+python blast2fasta.py

+Input file: blast_input.txt

+Output file:
-Keeping im mind the various requirements a user may have
+Keeping im mind the various requirements a user may have, this script is divided into 3 segments where the user can retrieve the information required.
+ALthough, the entire script can work independantluy as well.

 #### HPC job scripts